erulmu/FreeColors/README.md

 Unlike traditional Obsidian themes where you edit CSS files manually, FreeColors uses a hybrid approach:

-1. **Design in Browser:** You use the `FreeColors_Simulator.html` file in your browser to design your theme visually.
+1. **Design in Browser:** You use the FreeColors_Simulator (index.html) file in your browser to design your theme visually.
 2. **Export to JSON:** The simulator calculates the optimal color math (contrasts, faded texts, muted backgrounds) and generates a `.json` file.
 3. **Import to Obsidian:** You import this JSON file into the Style Settings plugin.
 4. **Render:** The included `FreeColors_Rainbow.css` snippet reads these variables and renders the interface inside Obsidian.